Tarmslitaren/FrosthavenAssistant/README.md

 - Loot Deck for Frosthaven

-## Usage:
+## Usage
-- Press hamburger icon to open main menu.
+- Tap the hamburger icon (≡) for settings
-- Add characters you play with in the add character menu.
-Class names can be searched.
+- Add characters with the *Add Character* menu.
+Class names can be searched
-- Set the current scenario from the Set scenario menu.
+- Set the current scenario with the *Set Scenario* menu
-- Alternatively you may add monsters separately from the add monsters menu.
+- You may add monsters from the *Add Monsters* menu
-- To set initiative press under the initiative marker, to the right of the class Icon on your character.
+- To set initiative press under the initiative marker, to the right of the class icon
-- If you prefer a soft numpad input (useful on PC if your keyboard is not close at hand) that can be set from options menu.
+- If you prefer to input via virtual numpad, that can be set from the *Settings* menu
-- Options menu also has options for scaling the list (you can scale down to fit 2 columns in the list for example) and scaling the bottom/top bars (for better visibility on some screens for example).
+- *Settings* menu has options for scaling banners, header, and footer (eg scale down to fit 2 columns)
-- Fullscreen option: On android this will hide system navigation buttons.
+- Fullscreen option: On Android this will hide system navigation buttons
   - If you experience glitches (especially when the soft keyboard appears) you may want to turn this off.
-- Dark Mode option: in case the bright blue background is too much.
-- Press + signs on the Monster stats card to add monster standees.
+- Tap the plus icon (+) on the Monster stats card to add normal or elite monsters
-- Press Draw/next turn button to flip the monster ability cards for the turn.
+- Tap the Draw button to reveal the monster ability cards
-- Next to Draw button is a turn counter.
+- Next to the Draw button is the turn counter
-- Center on the bottom bar is the level widget, showing the current scenario name, and the current level stats in order:
+- Center on the bottom bar shows the current scenario name and the scenario difficulty stats
-  - Level, Trap Damage, Hazardous Terrain Damage, XP Gain and Coin Multiplier.
+  - in order: Level, Trap Damage, Hazardous Terrain Damage, XP Gain and Coin Multiplier
-  - Tap/click the level widget to open set level menu.
-- To set character level tap/click the character to open stat menu, then tap/click the crown to open set character level menu.
-- Character name can be changed from the same menu
+- To set character level, tap the character to open stat menu, then tap the crown to set character level.
+Character name can be changed from the same menu
-- To open stats menu for monster, tap/click the standee.
+- To open stats menu for monster, tap the standee image
-- On the stats menu you can add conditions and set current health values etc.
+- On the stats menu you can add conditions and set current health values
-- To the right on bottom bar, or above in case screen to narrow is the monster modifier deck.
+- On the bottom-right is the monster Attack Modifier Deck (AMD).
+(Above if the screen is narrow)
-- In case a scenario has monsters be allied to you, there will appear also a second allies modifier deck above the enemies one.
+- If a scenario has allied monsters, there will be a second ally modifier deck above the monster AMD
-- Tapping the amd discard pile opens amd menu.
-In the menu, tapping cards will give some options. you may also long press to reorder if needed.
+- Tapping the AMD discard pile opens the AMD menu.
+In the menu, tap cards for more options. you may also long press to reorder if needed
-- Top bar hosts element infusions. press to infuse, long press to set waning.
+- Top bar hosts element infusions. press to infuse, long press to set waning
-- Main list items can be reordered on a long press.
+- Main list items can be reordered on a long press
-- Monster Ability Cards can be double tapped to open a bigger view of them.
+- Monster Ability Cards can be double tapped to zoom in
-- Monster Ability Cards and Modifier Deck can be tapped/clicked to open card menu with info on discard pile content and such.
+- Monster Ability Cards and Modifier Deck can be tapped to see info on their discard pile
-- In the monster ability deck menu, tapping cards will give some options. you may also long press to reorder if needed.
+- In the monster ability deck, tapping cards will give some options.
+Long press to reorder
-- To add a summon, press the big plus on the right of the character widget.
+- To add a summon, press the plus icon (+) on the right of the character widget
-  - On the add summon menu, fist choose the color and nr before pressing your desired summon from the list.
+  - On the add summon menu, fist choose the color and nr before pressing your desired summon from the list
-- From any menu: tapping/clicking anywhere outside the menu will close it.
+- From any menu: tapping/clicking anywhere outside the menu will close it
-- Sometimes you will want a monster type have different level than the current level, or have different max health value than usual.
-This can be set from the set level menu accessed from a monster standees stat menu.
+- For custom difficulty, you may want to change a monster's level or change their max health.
+This can be set by tapping their health and tapping their level crown
-- Objectives and Escorts are special characters, representing special rules from scenarios.
+- Objectives and Escorts are special characters, representing special rules from scenarios
-- If some special rules or monsters appear from an added section in the scenario/sections booklets, they can be added from the add sections menu.
+- If special rules or monsters appear from an added section in the scenario or sections booklets, they can be added from the *Add Section* menu
-- If you make a mistake, there is an undo button in the main menu. and if the mistake was to undo, there is also redo ;)
+- If you make a mistake, you can *Undo* in the menu (≡). and if the undo were also a mistake, there is *Redo* ;)
-- If playing a Frosthaven Scenario,the loot decks have been predefined, and values are pre-calulated based on nr of characters.
+- For Frosthaven, the loot deck values are calulated based on number of characters
-- Make sure to select who's turn it is before drawing loot cards, to mark the cards owner.
+- Select the active turn when drawing loot cards to mark the loot's owner.
+Click on a loot card to change owner
-- To Enhance loot deck tap the loot deck discard pile to enter loot deck menu.
+- To Enhance the loot deck, tap the loot discard pile and tap *Enhance*.
+This is saved for future scenarios
 - Networking:
   - To start a server, be sure to be on a wifi network and press 'start host server' from the settings menu
   - To connect to a server in a local network, type in the local ip of the server (usually 192.168.something) and press 'Connect as client'.

-## Connection Usage:
+## Connection Usage

-# Starting:
+### Starting
 - From the settings menu, have one device start a server.
-Be sure to be on wifi or ethernet (a local ip will be shown i.e. 192.168.X.XXX)
+Be sure to be on wifi or ethernet (a local IP will be shown i.e. 192.168.X.XXX)
-- A Port can also be defined if needed. be aware that ports under 1024 are typically blocked.
+- A Port can also be defined if needed.
+Be aware that ports under 1024 are typically blocked.
+If using a port, make sure to allow port forwarding in your router's settings.
+Search the internet for this
-- Other devices on the same network may connect from the settings menu, by typing in the server's ip, and port.
+- Other devices on the same network may connect from the settings menu, by typing in the host server's IP and port.
+There are two IP numbers, local IP address and public IP address.
+Try the first one

-# Info:
+### Info
-- Be aware, when connecting to a server, the server's game state will overwrite the local state.
+- Be aware, when connecting to a server, the server's game state will overwrite the local state
 - Mobile devices might cut connections when they are not in foreground.
-This is especially crucial for Server device: Best to put the server on a windows or mac if available.
+This is especially crucial for Server device: Best to put the server on a windows or mac if available
-- Clients will try to auto reconnect when coming back to foreground if connection was cut.
+- Clients will try to auto reconnect when coming back to foreground if connection was cut
 - If a client gets out of sync with the server (by disconnecting, or making an update before it gets the latest state from server), the client's state change will be ignored and overwritten by latest state from server to get you back on track.
-And a message index out of sync will be shown.
+And a message index out of sync will be shown
-- There should be no issue having several users change things simultaneously: the menus will not close when getting an update.
+- There should be no issue having several users change things simultaneously: the menus will not close when getting an update
 - Local settings are not affected by the game state (Except for no standees option).
-It is up to the users to decide on options that affect the game.
+It is up to the users to decide on options that affect the game

-## Known Issues:
+## Known Issues
-- Does not handle character modifier decks.
+- Does not handle character modifier decks
 - Severe flickering on lineage os 16, 17 and 18 on older phones using adreno 300 series graphic chip.
-- Some animations will not play, (and some may play when they shouldn't) when receiving updates over wifi.
+- Some animations will not play, (and some may play when they shouldn't) when receiving updates over wifi
-- When trying to connect without a server on same network, may result in a lot of error messages shown when it tries connecting.
+- When trying to connect without a server on same network, may result in a lot of error messages shown when it tries connecting
-- A device sharing a wifi-hotspot can not connect itself.
+- A device sharing a wifi-hotspot can not connect itself
 - Initiative is secret while not originating from your own device in a network.
-It will stop being secret if you do modify it yourself.
+It will stop being secret if you do modify it yourself
-- Some text alignment issues with small texts on small (mobile) screens.
+- Some text alignment issues with small texts on small screens
-- Condition Animations do not play when connected.
+- Condition Animations do not play when connected
-- When connected and device goes to background, the connection may be broken.
-Try to avoid having the server device's app go to background for this reason.
+- When connected and the server device goes to background, the connection may be broken.
+Try to avoid having the server device's app go to background
-- All Data is added by hand.
-Please Report any error in a ticket on github.
+- All data is added by hand.
+Please report any error in a ticket on Github

 ## Roadmap
 - Next:
-  - Something special.
+  - Something special
   - More minor improvements
 - And then:
   - Maybe language support

 ## Developer Notes

-#Calculations:
+#### Calculations
 health and attack may be using a string formula instead of integer.
 Calculations handle division (integer only) '/' rounds up, 'd' rounds down multiplications (* or x means same thing)